MP-Prime/CI-pipeline/README.md

 ### **Deployment**
 Firstly, edit permissions in the sudo visudo file on the Jenkins EC2 to allow the Jenkins user access.
 Then, add three different environment variables on the EC2: the database URI, test database URI and the secret key (please note, I have made up a sample secret key that I don't use in my Jenkinsfile).
 You can declare the variables using EXPORT in ~/.bashrc.
+Use source ~/.bashrc to initiate the environment variables on the EC2.

 I use [my other repository](https://github.com/MP-Prime/CI-Pipeline-Appclone) in conjunction with this one to attempt testing and deployment of the application.